esheldon/wq/README.md

  * high - high priority
  * block - block other jobs until this one can run.
 * job_name - A name to display in job listings.
 Usually the command, or an abbreviated form of the command, is shown.
+* hostfile - which file to save allocated nodes

 Here is a full, commented example